 Holman Library is automatically loaded into all Canvas classrooms.
 Use the information below to learn more about using the library in Canvas, to customize where the library appears in your Canvas classroom, to add your class research guide and other library resources to your Canvas classroom, and to upload information literacy content to your Canvas classroom.

 You will find all library resources for Canvas in the Canvas classroom Holman Library Resources.
-Faculty members are automatically enrolled as teachers in Holman Library Resources.
-That enables you to easily copy content from HLR into your own Canvas classroom.
+Faculty members are automatically enrolled in the Holman Library Resources Canvas Course.
+This enables you to import content from HLR into your own Canvas classroom.
 If you don’t see Holman Library Resources in your course list, select View All Courses and Past Enrollments.
 If you are still not registered in Holman Library Resources, please contact Jerry Marshall at e-Learning to be added.

 We will update and add new content to Holman Library Resources.
 Please contact Jody Segal with your suggestions, questions, or other feedback.